Involuntary Churn: The Hidden Revenue Leak Costing Subscription Brands 20-40% of Their Churn

 - 20-40% of total subscription churn is involuntary (payment-failure driven)

-- $443 billion in global e-commerce transactions are declined annually, with a substantial portion being false declines on legitimate subscriptions
+- $443 billion in global e-commerce transactions are declined annually, with a meaningful portion being false declines on legitimate subscriptions

-- The average subscription business loses 9% of its monthly recurring revenue to involuntary churn before any recovery efforts
+- The average subscription business loses 9% of its monthly recurring revenue to involuntary churn before any recovery effort

-For a subscription brand doing $2M in annual recurring revenue, involuntary churn at an average rate could mean $180,000-$360,000 in revenue that walks out the door each year — not because customers wanted to leave, but because of mechanical payment failures.
+For a subscription brand at $2M ARR, involuntary churn at average rates means $180,000 to $360,000 walking out the door each year, not because customers wanted to leave, but because of mechanical payment failures.

 The Five Major Causes of Involuntary Churn